The Rape of Nanking (book): Inspiration

-As a child, Chang was told by her parents that during the Nanjing Massacre, the Japanese "sliced babies not just in half but in thirds and fourths."
-Her parents had escaped with their families from China to Taiwan and then to the United States after World War II.
+When she was a child, Chang's parents told her that during the Nanjing Massacre, the Japanese "sliced babies not just in half but in thirds and fourths."
+Her parents and their families had escaped from China by moving to Taiwan and after World War II, they moved to the United States.
 In the introduction of The Rape of Nanking, she wrote that throughout her childhood, the Nanjing Massacre "remained buried in the back of [her] mind as a metaphor for unspeakable evil."
 When she searched the local public libraries in her school and found nothing, she wondered why no one had written a book about it.

-The subject of the Nanjing Massacre entered Chang's life again almost two decades later when she learned of producers who had completed documentary films about it.
-One of the producers was Shao Tzuping, who helped produce Magee's Testament, a film that contains footage of the Nanjing Massacre itself, shot by the missionary John Magee.
+The subject of the Nanjing Massacre entered Chang's life again almost two decades later when she learned that film producers had completed documentary films about it.
+One of the film producers was Shao Tzuping, who helped produce Magee's Testament, a film that contains footage of the Nanjing Massacre, shot by the missionary John Magee.
 The other producer was Nancy Tong, who, together with Christine Choy, produced and co-directed In The Name of the Emperor, a film containing a series of interviews with Chinese, American, and Japanese citizens.
 Chang began talking to Shao and Tong, and soon she was connected to a network of activists who felt the need to document and publicize the Nanjing Massacre.

 In December 1994, she attended a conference on the Nanjing Massacre, held in Cupertino, California, and what she saw and heard at the conference motivated her to write her 1997 book.
 As she wrote in the book's introduction, while she was at the conference:I was suddenly in a panic that this terrifying disrespect for death and dying, this reversion in human social evolution, would be reduced to a footnote of history, treated like a harmless glitch in a computer program that might or might not again cause a problem, unless someone forced the world to remember it.

 Research

-Chang spent two years on research for the book.
+Chang spent two years conducting research for the book.
 She found source materials in the US, including diaries, films, and photographs of missionaries, journalists, and military officers who were in Nanjing at the time of the massacre.
 Additionally, she traveled to Nanjing to interview survivors of the Nanjing Massacre and to read Chinese accounts and confessions by Japanese army veterans.
 Also, she incorporated the most recent work on the subject by Chinese and Chinese-American historians by including many disturbing photographs and a myriad of translated documents.

-Before publication, the book was reviewed by Rana Mitter and Christian Jessen-Klingenberg of the University of Oxford; Carol Gluck of Columbia University; and William C. Kirby of Harvard University.
+Before its publication, the book was reviewed by Rana Mitter and Christian Jessen-Klingenberg of the University of Oxford; Carol Gluck of Columbia University; and William C. Kirby of Harvard University.
 At the time of writing, the Japanese government classified Japan's World War 2 archives, making archival records unavailable to investigators.